Understanding Your Health Insurance and Medical Bills

 - Then, make a call to your health insurance provider and ask them to explain the EOB.

 - You can also make calls to the medical service provider.
 More hospitals and doctors offices are working hard to help their patients understand their medical billing and depending on the care facility; they may have people in the accounting and finance department who will be willing to help you.

 - If you do not find any billing errors, you can still try and negotiate to see if any of the costs may be waived, or reduced.

 - Once you agree on an amount that must be paid, try and come to a payment arrangement to avoid having your account go into collection.

-Many organizations and hospitals have patient advocates or medical billing advocates who may be able to help you in the process of reviewing your medical bills, don't be afraid to ask.
+Many organizations and hospitals have patient advocates or medical billing advocates who may be able to help you in the process of reviewing your medical bills, so don't be afraid to ask for clarification.